narramadan/gotchas/Harness_CD_Setup_And_Usage.md

-# Harness CD Setup and Usage guideline
+# Harness CI/CD Setup, Configuration and Usage guideline on Mac M2

 [Harness](https://www.harness.io/) is the industry’s first Software Delivery Platform to use AI to simplify your DevOps processes - CI, CD & GitOps, Feature Flags, Cloud Costs, and much more.